GBrachetta/Fattoria/README.md

 - All credit has been mentioned in the relevant sections of the code.
 Special mention to:
     - Carousel with fade effect from <a href="mdbootstrap.com">Mdbootstrap</a>.
     - Logo drop shadow from <a href="https://stackoverflow.com/questions/3186688/drop-shadow-for-png-image-in-css">Stack Overflow</a>.
-    - Hero image and video text overlay from Anna Greaves' <a href="https://github.com/AJGreaves/portrait-artist">Portrait Artist, Mileston 1, Code Institute</a>.
+    - Text overlay for Hero image and video adapted for this site from Anna Greaves' <a href="https://github.com/AJGreaves/portrait-artist">Portrait Artist, Milestone 1, Code Institute</a>.

 ## Acknowledgements
 - To all members of Code Institute active on Slack and ready to help on everything at random times.
 Special mentions of unvaluable help at this stage: Simen Daehlin, Anna Greaves, Alicja Malinowska, Marie-Pia Kuti, Anthony O'Brien and all mentors, tutors, alumni and students always ready and generous to help.